Isabella-Mitchell/lonely-house/docs/TESTING.md

 ## Wave Webaim Accessibility Checker

-* I used WAVE Web Accessibility Evaluation Tools to help me check the A11y complience of my code.
-Though there could be further improvements, I made a dedicated effort to ensure my website it accessible.
+* I used WAVE Web Accessibility Evaluation Tools to help me check the A11y compliance of my code.
+Though there could be further improvements, I made a dedicated effort to ensure my website is accessible.

 <h2 align="center"><img src="TESTING/wave-homepage.jpg"></h2>